ramhunte/gp_anadromites/README.md

 **Unemployment_WA** - a folder containing a geopackage that has the total people and number of unemployed people by census tract.

 **Tribal_Jurisdiction** - a folder containing a geopackage that has shapefiles of Indian Trust Lands, Pending Trust Lands, and Fee Simple Lands owned by Tribal Members or Tribal Associations.

+**final_results -** a folder containing a geopackage that has has the final costs and benefits resulting from each proposed action for each applicable subbasin.
+Subbasins not included implies that there was no change in Chinook population from the resulting action.

 ## Description of the data and file structure